-After a treatment, guests are invited to the relaxation room to lie down with a glass of water and or hot tea.
+After a treatment, guests are invited to the relaxation room.
+There they can lie down with a glass of water and or hot tea.
 The spa also includes a fitness center, hydrotherapy room, and yoga center.

 Transportation to and from Kilkea Castle

 Traveling to the resort is easy.
 Kilkea Castle has its own car and transportation service that guests are able to book and utilize throughout their stay, including the option of their airport transportation service.
 Their drivers are exceptional, as is all of their staff members, who all go above and beyond in every respect.

 You also may take the Irish Rail to Kilkea Castle, stopping at the Athy train station, just a forty-minute train ride outside of Dublin’s Heuston Station.
 Athy is less than ten minutes from the Castle.

 There are many sights to see, and things to do, and explore within a half hour’s driving distance of the castle.
 If you love horses, a must-visit is the Irish National Stud and Gardens.
 Arrive before 3pm to make the most out of your visit.

 There is also the Castletown House & Gardens, Burtown House & Gardens, and Mondello Park.
 Nearby towns include Carlow, which offers many shopping and dining options, and Kilkenny, which is about a half hour away by train.